omque/riverSpider-PowerShell/README.md

 A native PowerShell implementation of Tak's riverSpider tool for Windows PCs

 ## Overview
 This project is based off of Dr. Tak Auyeung's riverSpider tool.
 It is critical that you read the original README included with the Linux version of this project for full context.
 The below will only include instructions on setup and execution of the PowerShell version.

+Context and background information is at the end of this README.

+## Who wrote this?
+I am a former student of Tak's for CISP 310 from Spring 2022.
+I wrote this program when I noticed classmates were struggling with using riverSpider on their Windows PCs and felt that I could use the Bash version of this script as an opportunity to learn more about PowerShell in my CS education.

+## Updates and Requests
+If you have requested updates or find an error, please open an [issue](https://github.com/omque/riverSpider-PowerShell/issues) and I will attend to it as fast as I can.
+You may also reach me on [Discord](https://www.discordapp.com/users/481751812236640256).

 ## What is riverSpider?